-Aster Pharmacy Transitions To Zero-Plastic Over The Last 3 Years Through Incorporating 7.4 Million Paper Bags For Customers
+Aster Pharmacy transitions to zero-plastic over the last 3 years through incorporating 7.4 million paper bags for customers

-Introduced as a part of Aster DM Healthcare's Green Choices initiative in 2020, Aster Pharmacy was one of the first pharmacy retail chains in the UAE to undertake zero-plastic efforts to reduce plastic pollution.
-The effort aligns with UAE's Green Agenda 2023 which aims to reduce the country's emissions to less than 100 kilowatts-hours .
+(MENAFN- Aster DM Healthcare) Introduced as a part of Aster DM Healthcare’s Green Choices initiative in 2020, Aster Pharmacy was one of the first pharmacy retail chains in the UAE to undertake zero-plastic efforts to reduce plastic pollution.
+The effort aligns with UAE’s Green Agenda 2023 which aims to reduce the country’s emissions to less than 100 kilowatts-hours.

 Aster Pharmacy, a part of the Aster DM Healthcare Group and a leading retail chain in GCC, sees an annual footfall of 8.7 million people across its 230+ stores.
 Over the last five years, in alignment with UAE Government’s efforts to reduce plastic pollution, Aster Pharmacy had undertaken efforts to introduce eco-friendly stores with interiors built with sustainable and recyclable materials.
 Efforts to replace plastic bags with recyclable paper bags is now complete with 7.4 million paper bags being used annually to serve customers.